 The Cardamom and Elephant Mountains remain to be fully researched and documented.
 To the east the rivers flow into the Tonle Sap, as in the south-west rivers flow into the Gulf of Thailand.
 [16] The Indo-Sinian orogeny was followed by extension of the Indo-Chinese block, the formation of rift basins and thermal subsidence during the early Triassic.
 Subsequent oil and gas discoveries in the Gulf of Thailand and in the South China Sea, however, could spark renewed interest in Cambodia's offshore area, especially because the country is on the same continental shelf as its Southeast Asian oil-producing neighbors.[128].
 There are 212 mammal species, 536 bird species, 176 reptile species (including 89 subspecies), 850 freshwater fish species (Tonl Sap Lake area), and 435 marine fish species.
 The provinces are subdivided into 159 districts and 26 municipalities. continental shelf: Freshwater withdrawal (domestic/industrial/agricultural): "Environmental and natural resources in Cambodia are threatened by short-sighted over-exploitation on an increasing and threatening scale.
 The annual monsoon coincides to cease around this time of the year.
 [43][44][45][46], Chur Phnum Dmrei - A north-south-trending range of high hills, an extension of the Cardamom/Krvanh Mountains, in south-eastern Cambodia, rising to elevations of between 500 and 1,000 meters. highest point: The region is covered in dry evergreen forest, mixed dipterocarp forest, and deciduous dipterocarp forests.

 United Nations Convention on the Law of the Sea Montego Bay, 10 December 1982", Ministry of Land Management Urban Planning and Construction, Ministry of Water Resources and Meteorology, An Assessment of Cambodias Draft Environmental Impact Assessment Law, National Adaptation Programme of Action to Climate Change (NAPA), Coalition Government of Democratic Kampuchea, https://en.wikipedia.org/w/index.php?title=Geography_of_Cambodia&oldid=1098574096, Articles with dead external links from August 2018, Articles with permanently dead external links, Pages using Sister project links with default search, Creative Commons Attribution-ShareAlike License 3.0, Natural parks (sometimes described as national parks), Protected scenic view areas (sometimes described as protected landscapes), Tarrietia javanica Sawnwood (decorative, furniture), gem mining in the western region along the border with, destruction of mangrove swamps threatens natural fisheries, illegal fishing and over-fishing, large scale sand mining in river beds and estuaries of Koh Kong's mangrove marshes affects tidal balance, This page was last edited on 16 July 2022, at 13:42.
 Highlands to the north-east and to the east merge into the Central Highlands and the Mekong Delta lowlands of Vietnam.
 As the level of the Tonle Sap retreats, it deposits a new layer of sediment.
 As the Mekong enters Cambodia (over 95% of its waters have already joined the river) it widens and inundates large areas. "[133], A nascent environmental movement has been noticed by NGO's - and it is gaining strength, as the example of local resistance against the building of a Chinese hydro-electric dam in the Areng Valley shows.[139]. [sic]"[96], On higher quality soils or at higher elevation, areas of mixed deciduous forest and semi-evergreen forests[97] occur.
 [7][8], Two third of the country's population live in the lowlands, where the rich sediment deposited during the Mekong's annual flooding makes the agricultural lands highly fertile.
 Cambodia's low mountain ranges - representing the walls of the bowl - remain as the result of only rather recent substantial infrastructural development and economic exploitation - in particular in remote areas - formidably forested.
 The mean annual reverse flow volume in the Tonle Sap is 30km3 (7.2cumi), or about half of the maximum lake volume.
 Temperatures are fairly uniform throughout the Tonl Sap Basin area, with only small variations from the average annual mean of around 25C (77.0F).
 [17][18][19], The Indochina continental block, which is separated from the South China Block by the Jinshajiang-Ailaoshan Suture zone, is an amalgamation of the Viet-Lao, Khorat-Kontum, Uttaradit (UTD), and Chiang Mai-West Kachin terranes, all of which are separated by suture zones or ductile shear zones.
-4,520km2 (1,745.2sqmi), Maritime claims: May is the warmest month - although strongly influenced by the beginning of the wet season, as the area constitutes the easternmost fringe of the south-west monsoon. bahrain climate Intensive poaching may have already driven Cambodia's national animal, the Kouprey, to extinction.
+4,520km2 (1,745.2sqmi), Maritime claims: May is the warmest month - although strongly influenced by the beginning of the wet season, as the area constitutes the easternmost fringe of the south-west monsoon.
+Intensive poaching may have already driven Cambodia's national animal, the Kouprey, to extinction.
 This region represents the eastern parts of the original extent of the wet evergreen forests that cover the Cardamom - and Elephant Mountains in South-West Cambodia and along the mountains east of Bangkok in Thailand.
 Direct rainfall on the lake and the other rivers in the sub-basin contribute the remaining 38%. ], is remarkably rich in biodiversity.
 Cambodia is party to the following treaties: Southern Annamites Montane Rain Forests ecoregion.
 In addition to mangroves, sea-grass beds extend throughout the coastal areas, especially in Kampot Province, the Sihanoukville Bay Delta and the Kep municipal waters.

 Cambodia's territorial waters account for over 50 islands.
 As humans preferably settle in these fertile and easily accessible central lowlands, major transformations and widespread cultivation through wet-rice agriculture have over the centuries shaped the landscape into distinctive regional cultivated lands.[25][26].
 [103] The areas extensive wetland habitats are the product of the annual Mekong maximum, the simultaneous wet season and the drainage paths of a number of minor rivers.
 This eco-region contains some of the last relatively intact moist forests in Indochina.